JohnnyCena123/raylib-projects/README.md

 # Snake

-This is where I (make)made my second project, a Snake clone!
+This is where I am making my second project, a Snake game!

 ## About this branch

 Current features are:

-* Teleporting to the other side when you hit a wall
+* Teleporting to the other side when you hit a wall, instead of dying \
+(which is more fun, I think)
 * Restarting the game when you lose
-* Score and Max score (with the max score being the best score you got within all rounds combined)
+* Score and Max score (with the max score being the best score you got within the same Executable)
+* Another apple is being added once every 10 points
+* The game speeds up by 1 tile per second once every 2 points
-* Amazing snake texture (in my opionion)
+* Amazing visuals (in my opinion)

 ## Contributions